 We would also recommend taking out an excess insurance policy with iCarHireInsurance.
 This will ensure that you won’t have to pay a high deductible should any damage happen to your rental and will save you lots of money compared to the excess insurance rates offered directly from the car hire company.

-All in all, while it is pretty much necessary to rent a car in Cyprus, you can get an affordable deal provided you choose an economy option.
+All in all, while it is pretty much necessary to rent a car in Cyprus, you can get an affordable deal provided you choose an economy option with a manual transmission.

 Food Prices in Cyprus